 Enjoy The Benefits of Float Therapy

-One of the most exciting applications of float therapy, and a particular focus here at Krysus, is in treating PTSD (post-traumatic stress disorder).
+One of the most exciting applications of float therapy in San Antonio, and a particular focus here at Krysus, is in treating PTSD (post-traumatic stress disorder).
 Through gravity reduction and sensory deprivation, patients suffering from PTSD and other trauma-induced disorders can work through emotionally painful experiences without triggering a new wave of stress.
 The production of dopamine and decrease in cortisol help send the body a signal of safety and calmness.
 This can be life-changing for military veterans, those in tactical occupations, and other communities prone to traumatic stress.

 Interestingly, EEG readings taken in studies on sensory deprivation, such as experienced in float cabins, have revealed an increased synchronicity of brainwave frequencies between our left and right hemispheres.
 Float therapy has the potential to enhance our problem solving and cognitive abilities, as well as our creativity.
 Anecdotal evidence abounds of creative breakthroughs, both in technical skill and inspiration, after a series of float sessions.

-A float pod session is also the perfect environment to learn new information.
+A float pod session is also the perfect spa-like environment in San Antonio to learn new information.
 There are no distractions from the body or external stimuli, setting the mind up to absorb information more deeply and retain it more completely.
 Students have used the deep “theta” state of relaxation produced in the isolation cabin to enhance memorization and language learning, as well as support hypnosis and visualization techniques.

 Whatever your reason, once you experience floatation therapy, you will want to make floating in our tanks a regular part of your health, wellness, and performance regimen.